Ptolemy2002/list-object-utils/lib/README.md

 ### listsEqual
 #### Description
 Checks if two lists are equal to each other.
 Uses recursion to check nested lists and the `objectsEqual` function to check nested objects.
-If either of the operands is not an array, the function will return `false`.
+If either of the operands is not a list, the function will be equivalent to a simple equality check.

 #### Parameters
-- `a` (Array): The first list to be compared.
+- `a` (`ArrayOptional`): The first list to be compared.
-- `b` (Array): The second list to be compared.
+- `b` (`ArrayOptional`): The second list to be compared.

 #### Returns
-`Boolean` - `true` if the lists are equal, `false` otherwise.
+`boolean` - `true` if the lists are equal, `false` otherwise.

 ### objectsEqual
 #### Description
 Checks if two objects are equal to each other.
 Uses recursion to check nested objects and the `listsEqual` function to check nested lists.
-If either of the operands is not an object, the function will return `false`.
-This check also applies to arrays.
+If either of the operands is not an object, the function will be equivalent to a simple equality check.

 #### Parameters
-- `a` (Object): The first object to be compared.
+- `a` (`ObjectOptional`): The first object to be compared.
-- `b` (Object): The second object to be compared.
+- `b` (`ObjectOptional`): The second object to be compared.

 #### Returns
-`Boolean` - `true` if the objects are equal, `false` otherwise.
+`boolean` - `true` if the objects are equal, `false` otherwise.

-### listSwap
+### listSwap<T>
 #### Description
 Swaps two elements in a list based on the provided indices.
+Throws a `TypeError` if the indices are not integers and a `RangeError` if the indices are out of bounds.

 #### Parameters
-- `list` (Array): The list in which the elements are to be swapped.
+- `list` (`T[]`): The list in which the elements are to be swapped.
-- `i` (Number): The index of the first element to be swapped.
+- `i` (`number`): The index of the first element to be swapped.
-- `j` (Number): The index of the second element to be swapped.
+- `j` (`number`): The index of the second element to be swapped.

 #### Returns
-`Array` - The list with the elements swapped.
+`T[]` - The list with the elements swapped.

-### listRemove
+### listRemove<T>
 #### Description
 Removes an element from a list based on the provided index.
+Throws a `TypeError` if the index is not an integer and a `RangeError` if the index is out of bounds.

 #### Parameters
-- `list` (Array): The list from which the element is to be removed.
+- `list` (`T[]`): The list from which the element is to be removed.
-- `i` (Number): The index of the element to be removed.
+- `i` (`number`): The index of the element to be removed.

 #### Returns
-`Array` - The list with the element removed.
+`T[]` - The list with the element removed.

-### listPush
+### listPush<T>
 #### Description
 Pushes an element to a list based on the provided index.

 #### Parameters
-- `list` (Array): The list to which the element is to be pushed.
+- `list` (`T[]`): The list to which the element is to be pushed.
-- `element` (Any): The element to be pushed.
+- `element` (`T`): The element to be pushed.

 #### Returns
-`Array` - The list with the element pushed.
+`T[]` - The list with the element pushed.

-### listSet
+### listSet<T>
 #### Description
 Sets an element in a list based on the provided index.
+Throws a `TypeError` if the index is not an integer and a `RangeError` if the index is out of bounds.

 #### Parameters
-- `list` (Array): The list in which the element is to be set.
+- `list` (`T[]`): The list in which the element is to be set.
-- `i` (Number): The index of the element to be set.
+- `i` (`number`): The index of the element to be set.
-- `element` (Any): The element to be set.
+- `element` (`T`): The element to be set.

 #### Returns
-`Array` - The list with the element set.
+`T[]` - The list with the element set.

 ### isSet
 #### Description
 Checks if a list is a set, that is, it has no duplicate elements.
+Element identity is determined using `Array.includes`.

 #### Parameters
-- `list` (Array): The list to be checked.
+- `list` (`any[]`): The list to be checked.

 #### Returns
-`Boolean` - `true` if the list is a set, `false` otherwise.
+`boolean` - `true` if the list is a set, `false` otherwise.

 ### listDifference
 #### Description
 Finds the difference between two lists, that is, the elements that do not match between the two lists.
 If one list has a different value at an index than the other list at the same index, the element from the second list will be included in the result.
 Uses recursion to check nested lists and the `objectDifference` function to check nested objects.
+If either of the operands is not a list, the function will return an empty object if the operands are equal and the second operand if they are not.

 #### Parameters
-- `a` (Array): The first list to be compared.
+- `a` (`ArrayOptional`): The first list to be compared.
-- `b` (Array): The second list to be compared.
+- `b` (`ArrayOptional`): The second list to be compared.

 #### Returns
-`Object` - An object with a property for every index at which the two lists differ.
+`ObjectOptional` - If the operands are both lists, an object with a property for every index at which the two lists differ.
 The value for each property is the element from the second list.
+If the operands are not both lists and equal, an empty object.
+If the operands are not both lists and not equal, the second operand.

 ### objectDifference
 #### Description
 Finds the difference between two objects, that is, the properties that do not match between the two objects.
 If one object has a different value for a property than the other object for the same property, the value from the second object will be included in the result.
 Uses recursion to check nested objects and the `listDifference` function to check nested lists.
+If either of the operands is not an object, the function will return an empty object if the operands are equal and the second operand if they are not.

 #### Parameters
-- `a` (Object): The first object to be compared.
+- `a` (`ObjectOptional`): The first object to be compared.
-- `b` (Object): The second object to be compared.
+- `b` (`ObjectOptional`): The second object to be compared.

 #### Returns
-`Object` - An object with a property for every property that differs between the two objects.
+`ObjectOptional` - If the operands are both objects, an object with a property for every key at which the two objects differ.
 The value for each property is the value from the second object.
+If the operands are not both objects and equal, an empty object.
+If the operands are not both objects and not equal, the second operand.

 ### flattenKeys
 #### Description